ContentGraz/OER/intro-to-cs-1.md

 ## Description

-“Developing relationships, delivering results.” – these are the core missions of a consultant.
-But it’s about more than just the relationship between the consultant and the business.
-It’s about identifying connections between the business’ strengths, weaknesses and goals to achieve the desired future with the help of the consultant’s expertise.
-"The point is that business consultants are supposed to improve businesses: they are not hired to maintain the status quo but to change it."[^1] And that’s also the core mission of a content strategist.
-Content strategy means combining a business’ lifecycles concerning customers, products and content.
-These lifecycles and their sub-activities are interdependent, whereby decision making is just successful by considering one another.
-It’s about planning *acquisition activities* such as content marketing, social media marketing or direct marketing campaigns to attract new clients.
-It’s about *maintaining clients* by using content for customer support, training and knowledge base.
-And it’s about the *management and governance* of content.
+The consultant's main task consists in identifying connections between a business’ strengths, weaknesses and goals in order to achieve the desired future.
+"The point is that business consultants are supposed to improve businesses: they are not hired to maintain the status quo but to change it."[^1] The core mission of a content strategist is not different.
+Content strategists need an holistic view on a business’ core processes in order to identify the contributions of content to achieve business goals.
+The   lifecycles of a business's customers, products and content and their sub-activities are interdependent.
+Decision making is only successful if the dependencies are taken into account.
+The business processes in the field of content are often similar to the business processes in other fields and they support those processes.
+Content plays an important role for *acquisition activities* such as content marketing, social media marketing or direct marketing campaigns to attract new clients.
+Content has essential functions in *maintaining clients* via customer support, training and knowledge bases.
+The *management and governance* of content is not only essiantial to secure effectiveness and efficiency of its production and administration but also for defining key charakteristics of a business for external and internal stakeholders.

 All in all, Content Strategy can be seen as the umbrella strategy that includes every internal and external factor, which affects the business.